seansimkus/Shopify-Challange/README.md

 """
 Returns:
-The median average of the order is $284.0 with an median of 2.0 items sold
+The median average of the order is $284.0 with a median of 2.0 items sold
 """
 ```